movingforward100/NeurSFC_IR/README.md

 - Is there incorrect settings in .yml files?
 - check data.py， model.py, and train.py under neuralsfc folder?
 Please note my plan is to do validations on test subset.
 In model.py, this version aims to work equally to the original repo.
 - check utils/lzw.py.
 I did some changes here.
-- run each .yml for several epoches (e.g., 3 epoches) to check if the output is as expected.
+- run each .yml for several epoches (e.g., 3 epochs for GoPro and 10 epochs for LOLv1) to check if the output is as expected.